Generalized Calabi correspondence and complete spacelike surfaces: Twin correspondences

-In other words, we are considering graphs over the global zero-section $z=0$.
+In other words, we consider graphs over the global zero-section $z=0$.
+The graph is said to be \textit{entire} when $\Omega'=\Omega$.
 In the Lorentzian case, the graph is said to be \textit{spacelike} if the induced metric from the ambient manifold is Riemannian.
-The following lemma can be easily deduced.